Lost-Outpost/Telsera/README.md

 ### Pagefile in the prevention of memory crashes

-Bigger Skyrim modlists need a lot of memory, and when there is not enough available it may fail to allocate more.
-To fix this, you'll want to have a bigger <a href="PAGEFILE.md" target="_blank">pagefile</a>.
+Bigger Skyrim modlists need a lot of memory, and when there is not enough available, it may fail to allocate more.
+To fix this, you'll want to have a bigger <a href="PAGEFILE.md" target="_blank">pagefile</a>. **PLEASE DO NOT SKIP THIS STEP!**

 # Updating

-If this Modlist receives an update, please check the [changelog](CHANGELOG.md) before doing anything.
-Always back up your saves or start a new game after updating.
+If Telsera receives an update, please check the [changelog](CHANGELOG.md)!
+Information about the versioning numbers can be found on the linked page regarding what is save-safe and what is not.

 **Wabbajack will delete all files that are not part of the Modlist when updating!**

-This means that any additional mods you have installed on top of the Modlist will be deleted.
-Your saves will be kept, but please check each update changelog to see if the update is save-compatible.
+This means that any additional mods you have installed on top of the mdlist will be deleted. **Your saves will be kept**, but please check each update changelog to see if the update is save-compatible.
 Your downloads folder will not be touched!
 Updating is like installing.
-You only have to make sure that you select the same path and tick the _overwrite existing Modlist_ button.
+You only have to make sure that you select the same path in the Wabbajack UI.

 # Issues

 If you find an issue, you can see if it is already on the list of [known issues](HELP.md), which also documents solutions and workarounds.

-For issues that aren't yet [known](HELP.md), you can provide details in the [Eldryn Github](https://github.com/Lost-Outpost/eldryn/issues).
+For issues that aren't yet [known](HELP.md), you can provide details in the [Telsera Github](https://github.com/Lost-Outpost/telsera/issues).
 Please provide as much info as you can (screenshots are great).

-Finally, free feel to hop on the Eldryn Discord support channel to have discussions with our knowledgeable community members.
+Finally, free feel to hop on the Lost Outpost Discord support forum (be sure to select Telsera as a tag!) to have discussions with other members.
 Support is offered in [The Lost Outpost](https://discord.gg/WF66mMu).

-# Eldryn Team
+# Telsera Team
 + Foamimi